fredbi/go-experiments/go-openapi/json-document.md

 We need a `Context` to (optionally) keep the full parsing context and point accurately to errors or warnings.

+The `Document` acts lazily: strings and number remain [stores.Reference]` or `[]byte` until explicitly used.

+> TODO: rename stores.Reference to stores.Handle as it may sow confusion with JSON References.

 JSON document node

 ```go